 Some dog foods boast of chelated minerals and, in all honesty, this is a justifiable boast.
 The minerals have been combined with amino acids and these bond naturally to the protein in the food.
 This means that your dog will naturally absorb the minerals, and they will get all of the benefits.
 If minerals are non chelated, they should absorb some, but will not receive the full payload.

 Probiotics are good gut bacteria that fight off bad bacteria.
 They improve gut health and make it easier for your dog to digest food and the nutritional goodness in that food.

-There is a huge variety of choice when it comes to dog food.
+There is a huge variety of choices when it comes to dog food.
 Your Vizsla will demand plenty of protein, and will likely enjoy his food, especially if he also enjoys getting out and about for a walk or run with you.
 You should ensure that your dog has good quality food, that it does not contain any harmful ingredients, and ideally it should offer nutritional benefits beyond the protein and calories that it offers.
 Hopefully, our reviews have helped you find a food that is ideal for your active pooch.

 While compiling the reviews, we found that Ollie Dog Food uses high-quality and natural ingredients and offers a great range of recipes and food types.
 If you’re looking for something on a tighter budget, the American Journey Grain-Free Dry Dog Food is another food that is free from grain allergens and is extremely affordable.